GoogleCloudPlatform/cloud-foundation-fabric/modules/project/README.md

 ### Additive IAM

-Additive IAM is typically used where bindings for specific roles are controlled by different modules or in different Terraform setups.
-One example is when the project is created by one team but a different team manages service account creation for the project, and some of the project-level roles overlap in the two configuration.
+Additive IAM is typically used where bindings for specific roles are controlled by different modules or in different Terraform stages.
+One example is when the project is created by one team but a different team manages service account creation for the project, and some of the project-level roles overlap in the two configurations.

 ```hcl
 module "project" {